itsumarjamshaid25/ESG-Investor-Return-Analysis/README.md

 ## Project Overview

+# ESG Investor Return Trade-Off Analysis

-This project analyzes how much financial return private investors are willing to sacrifice in exchange for investments aligned with Environmental, Social, and Governance (ESG) principles.
+This project investigates how much financial return private investors are willing to sacrifice for sustainable (ESG) investments.
+Using survey data and statistical analysis, the study evaluates investor behavior through regression models, hypothesis testing, and portfolio preference analysis.

-The analysis investigates the relationship between sustainability preferences, financial knowledge, risk tolerance, and expected investment returns.

-A structured statistical pipeline was implemented to analyze survey data and evaluate investor behavior toward sustainable finance.

 ---